-It’s here!
+It’s almost here!
 Warm weather.
-This week marks the first time it has been over seventy degrees all year.
 Bust out the swim trunks and head down to the river folks… Well, on second thought we may need to wait a few more months before we take swim.
 But long before we do that, we are probably turning on our air conditioners.
-Do yourself a favor and make sure you get your pre-season ac tune-up completed in preparation for the hot weather.
-Pre-season tune-ups are the best way to ensure your air conditioner doesn’t break down this summer.
+Do yourself a favor and make sure you have completed your cooling maintenance before the warm weather arrives.
+The best cooling maintenance is a professional pre-season ac tune-up performed by a trained technician.
+A pre-season ac tune-up is the best way to ensure your air conditioner doesn’t have cooling problems this summer.